-The sights on the new Colt Combat Commander, like the rest of Colt’s new pistols, are genuine Novak sights, and are quite good.
+The sights on the new Colt Combat Commander, like the rest of the new Colt 1911 pistols, are genuine Novak sights, and are quite good.
 Up front is a Novak white dot, while the rear is the company’s excellent Low Mount Carry.
 These sights, paired with a pretty solid 4.5- to 6-pound three-hole aluminum trigger make for a pistol capable of fairly good accuracy if the shooter does his part.

 The newly redesigned Combat Commander is available in 9mm or .45 ACP, with the 9mm model carrying 9+1 rounds and the .45 packing 8+1.
 Unloaded weight on both models is 33 ounces, and each gun ships with two magazines.

 A quality option for those who carry concealed, the Combat Commander is available for $949 in both models, placing it about 50 bucks less than Colt’s Lightweight Commander.

 For more information, check out the specifications below, or visit the Colt website.